spyduck007/LogAnalyzer/README.md

 This project is a lightweight intrusion detection framework that analyzes system and network logs to identify malicious behavior.
 Instead of inspecting payloads or using machine learning, the system focuses on **modeling attacker behavior over time** using interpretable rules.

+I built it after countless CTF weekends where I kept wishing for tooling that could tell the story behind the flood of logs instead of just spitting out raw indicators.
+The framework became a way to capture that investigator mindset and apply it to real-world telemetry.

 The project was built as an exploration of how intrusion detection systems work in practice, especially when dealing with noisy and incomplete data.

 The framework detects three types of attacks: